azadbolour/boardgame/BACKLOG.md

 - Provide a 'vowels' option: if checked the tray is guaranteed to have at least one vowel.

-- Towards the end of the game, based on the values remaining open slots on the board it becomes decidable whether the losing side can possibly catch up.
+- Towards the end of the game, based on the values remaining in open slots on the board it becomes decidable whether the losing side can possibly catch up.
   If the user is on the losing side, an option may be provided to resign.

 ## Known Issues